-The Corporation has access to a \$500.0 million unsecured revolving credit facility (the "Credit Facility") made available under the Second Amended and Restated Credit Agreement (the "Credit Agreement"), originally dated as of October 25, 2013, amended successively on December 3, 2013, June 10, 2014, November 3, 2014, October 30, 2015, January 29, 2016, November 21, 2016, and June 29, 2017, and finally amended and restated pursuant to an amending agreement dated November 28, 2017.
+The Corporation has access to three separate unsecured revolving credit facilities totalling \$500.0 million (collectively, the "Credit Facility"), made available under the Second Amended and Restated Credit Agreement (the "Credit Agreement"), originally dated as of October 25, 2013, as amended and restated from time to time, most recently on December 21, 2018.

-The Credit Agreement expires on September 29, 2022.
-Commitments in the amount of \$250.0 million initially made in 2013 are available until September 29, 2022, and commitments in the amount of \$250.0 million made in 2016 are available until September 29, 2019.
+Facility A in the amount of \$250.0 million is available until September 29, 2023, whereas Facility B and Facility C, representing \$200.0 million and \$50.0 million respectively, are available until September 29, 2020.